rahogaboom/rdx/README.md

    - see article in Embedded Systems Programming, Mar.
 1997, "Highly dynamic Radix fast search algorithm with easy sort/deletion"(included)
    - see article in Embedded Systems Design, Jun.
 2007, "Using multikey radix PATRICIA fast search"(included)
-   - 12 verification tests that show complex code usage examples, for C see rdx_pat_test.c and for C++ see rdx_pat_test.cpp
+   - 15 verification tests that show complex code usage examples, see rdx_pat_test.c
+   - Latest version v1.0.2:
+         a. search/delete/print now only require a subset of keys(from 1 to NUM_KEYS keys) - insert still requires a full set of keys of course.
+         b. the distinction between C and C++ code is removed.  only one version is provided.  the rdx_pat.mk script can be run with clang, gcc or g++.
+         c. the test suite has been improved substantially.  new tests for search/delete/print with a single key have been added.  the rdx_pat_test.results file of test output should be much more readable and the correspondence of results with example code should be clearer.

 API: